sol-sk/GIT_Obsidian/Work/Zignage 5.0/Zignage 5.0.md

 	- [ ] "high" layouts
 - [ ] Make 13 wide

+### 09.04.25
+Adding gradients + building rest of "high" style
+Some gaps may occur in preview: check
+- Fudging to fix must be consistent
+**TODO**
+Rest of yday task

 **BUGS**
 - Lag when creating tags on media page (after editing/creating permissions)